devnson/Deep-Learning-Notes/03ii-GradientDescentAndBackpropagation.md

+Back-propagation is just a method for calculating multi-variable derivatives of your model, whereas SGD is the method of locating the minimum of your loss/cost function.

+Stochastic gradient descent (SGD) is an optimization method used e.g. to minimize a loss function.

+In the SGD, you use 1 example, at each iteration, to update the weights of your model, depending on the error due to this example, instead of using the average of the errors of all examples (as in "simple" gradient descent), at each iteration.
+To do so, SGD needs to compute the "gradient of your model".

+Backpropagation is an efficient technique to compute this "gradient" that SGD uses.

 # Stochastic Gradient Descent

 Gradient Descent is an optimization algorithm that finds the set of input variables for a target function that results in minimum value of the target function, called the minimum of the function.